What in the WorldCat?

 At OCLC Research, we're exploring records and mining data from WorldCat, the world's largest library catalog, to highlight interesting and different views of the world's library collections each month.
 Each new feature is included below to pique your curiosity and showcase some of the unique things that can be gleaned from WorldCat and its data.
 Be sure to stop back often to see what we come up with next.
 If you've got a suggestion for something you'd like us to feature, let us know!

 Friday, 19 September is—as every scurvy dog knows—International Talk Like a Pirate Day!
 Of course we love the holiday itself.
 How can you not?
 But as we prepared to do a #talklikeapirateday #wtworldcat list, we realized that pirates actually lead to a rich trove of library booty.
 They're not just a favorite fictional topic, they have real historic and cultural significance.
 And so, since we couldn't pick just one thing about pirates to turn into a list, we choose to fire a full broadside of five lists!
 Arrrr!
 Avast, etc.!
 A list of lists!
 A week's worth of pirate lists to lead you on a quest for library gold!
-Check back here every day this week for a new pirate list.
+We hope you'll enjoy this treasure trove of pirate resources!

 This grouping of preeminent collections represents just a sample of the unique resources available in public libraries.
 These rich and varied collections include a mix of books, pamphlets, photographs, music and more.

 In celebration of the road trip—a treasured summer tradition—we're featuring the Top 10 Road Trip Movies.
 Take a look, then take a trip to your local library and check out one or more of these movies for a fun, easy and vicarious way to experience the thrill of the open road.